awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 1. Choose **Register targets**\.
 The system creates a Maintenance Window target\.

-1. In the Maintenance Window list, choose the Maintenance Window you created with the procedure, and then choose **Actions**, **Register run command task**\.
+1. In the list of Maintenance Windows, choose the Maintenance Window you created with the procedure, and then choose **Actions**, **Register run command task**\.

 1. In the **Command Document** section of the **Register run command task** page, choose **AWS\-RunPatchBaseline**\.